 Yellow fever is a mosquito-borne disease.
 The disease occurs in tropical and subtropical areas.

 This disease can affect both sexes, all ages and races.
-Jungle yellow fever, of tropical Central and South America, occurs predominantly among adult males 20 to 40 years old who are exposes in the tropical forests.
+Jungle yellow fever, of tropical Central and South America, occurs predominantly among adult males 20 to 40 years old who are exposed in the tropical forests.

 A certain type of mosquito, Aedes aegypti, is most often responsible for transmitting the virus.